Slashed salaries: Walker to Yankees, Lynn starts with Twins | New Country 923

 Neil Walker became the latest free agent to take a big pay cut as opening day approaches, joining the New York Yankees on Monday with a one-year deal for $4 million.

-The veteran infielder made $17.2 million last season while playing for the New York Mets and Milwaukee.
-He can make $1 million in performance bonuses this year.
+The veteran infielder made $17.2 million last season while playing for the New York Mets and Milwaukee Brewers.
+He can earn $1 million in performance bonuses this year.

 The 32-year-old Walker hit .265 with 14 home runs and 49 RBIs last season, then became a free agent.
 He will likely start at second base, giving prospects Gleyber Torres and Miguel Andujar more time to mature in the minor leagues.